 Before scheduling your exam appointment, you must apply for certification at https://www.cosn.org/certification, be deemed Eligible, and receive an Authorization to Test (ATT) Notice (with your Candidate ID# and Client Authorization ID #) from the CoSN Certification Department.

-Your first (given) name and last (family) name as listed on your ATT Notice must EXACTLY MATCH your first name and last name as those appear on a currently valid, government-issued photo identification bearing your signature, which you must present at the exam center; if there are any discrepancies during check-in, the proctor will not allow you to take the exam, you will be considered a “no show,” and you will forfeit your exam fee (i.e., you would need to pay the exam retake fee to reschedule your test).
+Your first (given) name and last (family) name as listed on your ATT Notice must EXACTLY MATCH your first name and last name as those appear on a currently valid, government-issued photo identification bearing your signature, which you must present at the exam center (or during the remotely-proctored exam administration); if there are any discrepancies during check-in, the proctor will not allow you to take the exam, you will be considered a “no show,” and you will forfeit your exam fee (i.e., you would need to pay the exam retake fee to reschedule your test).
 If your name does NOT exactly match, please email the CoSN Certification Department at email@example.com at least ten (10) days prior to your test date.

 If you require any special accommodations for testing, complete and submit the Request for Special Examination Accommodations form included in the CETL® Candidate Handbook and submit the completed form with all supporting documentation to firstname.lastname@example.org after submitting your certification application.